astrofrog/astropy-helpers/docs/basic.rst

 Version helpers
 ---------------

-Another piece of functionality we provide in astropy-helpers is the ability to generate a ``packagename.version`` module that includes functions that automatically set the version string for developer versions, to e.g.
+Another piece of functionality we provide in extension-helpers is the ability to generate a ``packagename.version`` module that includes functions that automatically set the version string for developer versions, to e.g.
 ``3.2.dev22213`` so that each developer version has a unique number (although